This webpage will be updated as more information is available.

 Support for Customers Affected by COVID-19

 Water and utility services from the City of Hillsboro will not be discontinued during this time.
 In addition, the City has stopped charging late fees on past due bills and is extending payment arrangements with customers who are unable to pay their bills when due.
+Please contact our Utility Billing staff at 503-681-6163 to set up a payment arrangement.

 Customers will continue to receive bills notifying them of the balance owed.